 It is important for students transitioning to college to have key foundational knowledge and skills to be able to comprehend text, write fluently, and perform basic math functions.
-Students develop such skills in collaboration with their individual coaches and use the backdrop of their academic responsibilities to develop these skills.
+Students develop such skills with their individual coaches and use the backdrop of their academic responsibilities to develop these skills.

 Residential Life & Independent Living